 Over the Schtuff Piles

-Potty training (much like sleep) is not always a perfectly linear process.
-And that makes it extra hard sometimes to gauge whether your child is ready to move along to the next step or needs more time cementing a still-emerging skill.
+That makes it extra hard sometimes to gauge whether your child is ready to move along to the next step or needs more time cementing a still-emerging skill.
 In my experience, if moving a child along to the next step is met with a sharp reversal of previous progress (that doesn’t correct itself within a day or two), this is a sign that they are not ready to move to that next step.
 Immediately hit the big ol’ UNDO button in the sky and revert them back to exactly how things were when things were working.

 In your daughter’s case, for whatever reason, she’s not yet ready to make the jump from naked-bottom training to underwear.
 For some kids this is simply a timing problem — they have accidents because they’re not leaving time to pull clothing down or need more practice with it.
 Since you mentioned sensory issues, it’s also possible that your daughter’s brain hasn’t yet rewired the “feeling” of wearing a diaper, so the sensation of fabric against her butt cancels out whatever urgency/potty prompt the feeling of nakedness gives her.
 Whatever the reason, I’m 99.99% certain that the solution is just “Give Her More Time.”
 She’ll get it.
 She’s just not there yet, so step back to the point in the process where she was consistently successful…and stay there a bit longer.